-The project implementation is at its final stage.
-All project activities have almost been completed.
-End of project independent evaluation is in process.
+All project activities have been completed.
+End of project independent evaluation is conducted and project evaluation report was developed.

 Two rounds of Women Leadership Schools (WLS) were organized, with total 86 participants that further elaborated and implemented PVE action plans (with participation of 2732 community members).